You are viewing a story from harrypotterfanfiction.com

 “I broke up with Vic.
+We were never...
+We'd lost what we once had and we were just together for comfort.
 I’m so tired of pleasing everyone, trying to be what they want me to do.
-I just want to do what I want to do.”
+I'm tired of being scared.
+I just want to do what I want for once.”

 “And what’s that?”
 I ask, my breath catching in my throat.

-“This,” he whispers before closing the distance and touching his lips to mine breathlessly.
+“This,” he whispers tightly before closing the distance and touching his lips to mine breathlessly.